To Northern Norway – August 2017

 We set off again around nine o’clock.
 Just a few kilometres to the north of Alta, as if someone had hand drawn a line, the landscape changed beyond recognition.

 Narvik lays in a vegetation zone that is still taiga.
-Incidentally, try hearing that from your botanist wife through the intercom.
-There is no way that you are not going to immediately scan your surroundings for a big, fierce, bright orange feline with stripes !
+Incidentally, try hearing the word “taiga” from your botanist wife through the intercom.
+There is no way that you are not going to immediately start scanning your surroundings for a big, fierce, bright orange feline with stripes !
+I know I did !

-Normally, taiga gradually passes through what is called the “forest-tundra” to the tundra proper.
+According to a botanist of my acquaintance, normally, taiga gradually passes through what is called the “forest-tundra” stage before becoming tundra proper.
 Here there appeared to be no real transition zone and we were quite suddenly confronted by the northernmost tundra vegetation zone.
-In Europe this really covers only that piece of Norway in the north.
+In Europe this really covers only that piece of Norway in the farthest north.
 The landscape was dwarf birch trees, stretching as far as the eye could see.

-We had time, so we stopped for coffee and cookies and periodic “smoking breaks” for Lucie and moved slowly onwards towards Nordkapp.
+We had no time pressures, so we stopped for coffee and cookies and periodic “smoking breaks” for Lucie and moved slowly onward towards the Nordkapp.

 The Nordkapp – 71° 10′ 10.175″ N 25° 46′ 59.39″ E